0%

 2. SPECIES INTEL

-• Primary Target: Rainbow Trout and Cutbows are the undisputed main event.
-Thanks to aggressive stocking programs supplementing the holdover population, these fish are highly active.
-Right now, they are cruising the shallow weed lines and gravel transitions, seeking the warmest water available and actively foraging after a long winter under the ice.
+• Primary Target: Rainbow Trout and Cutbows are the undisputed main event across the public lakes (Dowdy, West, Bellaire, and Parvin).
+Thanks to consistent and aggressive stocking programs by Colorado Parks and Wildlife supplementing the holdover populations, these fish are highly active.
+Following the ice-out period, trout instinctively cruise the shallow weed lines and gravel transitions.
+They are actively foraging, seeking the warmest water available to accelerate their metabolism after a long winter.

 3. TACTICAL STRATEGY

-• Where: Skip the featureless flats.
-At Dowdy Lake, target the north shore drop-offs where the depth transitions from 8 to 12 feet, specifically where remaining weed edges meet a hard gravel bottom.
-This zone acts as a natural highway for cruising rainbows.
-If you are fishing Parvin Lake's open water edges, focus your efforts near the inlet areas and the first major depth breaks along the eastern shoreline.
+To find consistent success, skip the featureless flats and focus heavily on transition zones.
+At Dowdy Lake—the largest of the public waters at roughly 115 acres—target the north shore drop-offs where the depth aggressively transitions from 8 to 12 feet.
+Specifically, look for areas where emerging weed edges meet a hard gravel bottom.
+This geological transition acts as a natural highway for cruising rainbows.
+If you are fishing Parvin Lake, focus your efforts near the inlet flows and the first major depth breaks along the eastern shoreline, where fish stage to ambush prey being washed in by the current.

 4. REGULATIONS SNAPSHOT

-Parvin Lake2 TroutArtificial Flies & Lures ONLYNo motorized boats; check-in required.
+Parvin Lake2 TroutArtificial Flies & Lures ONLYFloat tubes only (No motorized boats, kayaks, or canoes)

-If you arrive at Red Feather Lakes and find the ice too sketchy to walk on but too thick to cast through, do not force a dangerous situation.
-Your optimal backup plan is a quick 25-minute drive south into the Poudre Canyon to fish the Cache la Poudre River.
+If you arrive at Red Feather Lakes and find the mountain winds too ferocious, the boat ramps crowded, or the bite simply shut down, do not force a frustrating situation.
+Your optimal backup plan is a quick 25-minute drive south into the Poudre Canyon to fish the renowned Cache la Poudre River.

-• Location & Access: Target the sections around the Narrows and downstream toward Bellvue.
-There are numerous pull-offs along Highway 14 providing excellent public access.
+Target the sections around the Narrows and downstream toward Bellvue.
+There are numerous pull-offs along Highway 14 providing excellent, well-marked public access to the river.

 Tight lines!